 Updated: Cruise Lines Temporarily Suspend Operations Due to Coronavirus

 In light of the fast-spreading Coronavirus, multiple cruise lines have announced that they will be temporarily suspending all ship operations for varying lengths of time.
 Below is a list of the companies/lines that have suspended voyages.
-We will be updating this list daily, if necessary.
-Latest Update: April 9, 2020
+Latest Update: May 14, 2020.

 Norwegian Cruise Line Holdings

-Norwegian Cruise Line Holdings, owner of Norwegian Cruise Line, Oceania Cruises, and Regent Seven Seas Cruises, has temporarily suspended all cruise voyages.
-Norwegian Cruise Line has extended the suspension of its ship operations through May 10, 2020.
-All guests affected will automatically receive their refund in the form of a future cruise credit valued at 125% of the fare paid.
+Norwegian Cruise Line Holdings, owner of Norwegian Cruise Line, Oceania Cruises, and Regent Seven Seas Cruises, have temporarily suspended all cruise voyages through July 31, 2020.
+Norwegian Cruise Line guests affected will automatically receive their refund in the form of a future cruise credit valued at 125% of the fare paid.
 These future cruise credits will be issued by Friday April 3, 2020, and can be applied anytime within one year of the issue date and toward any Norwegian Cruise Line voyage through December 31, 2022.
-Oceania Cruises and Regent Seven Seas Cruises have also extended their voluntary temporary suspension of voyages embarking through May 10, 2020.

 Royal Caribbean Cruises Ltd.